walles/loadviz/README.md

 * Add `cargo build` of our library to the Xcode project's build process
 * Make demo binary update its image at 10 FPS
 * Draw some sort of bar chart
+* Base bar chart on fake data for one CPU
+* Make sure that data looks like CPU load (user / system / idle) and that the bars are based on that
+* Make sure we can render everything from one CPU to more CPUs than the width of the display